belmonrj/SimpleBinaries/README.md

-JPEGtojpg | Ron Belmont | Converts JPEG, JPG, and jpeg to jpg kill_mau | Ron Belmont | Extremely simple one-liner to kill Microsoft AutoUpdate makebeamerpres | Darren McGlinchey | Takes all the image files in a directory and makes a latex-beamer presentation removespaces | Ron Belmont | Finds files with spaces in the name and removes them scpd | Ron Belmont | Uses sftp to copy files down from SDCC scpu | Ron Belmont | Uses sftp to copy files up to SDCC showenv | Ron Belmont | Shows the current SDCC environment showlib | Ron Belmont | Shows the current $LD_LIBRARY path at SDCC sinceuntil | Ron Belmont | Tells how long it has been since some date/time, or how long it will be until some date/time switch_env.csh | Ron Belmont | Switch between the PHENIX and sPHENIX environments at SDCC txttodat | Ron Belmont | Converts any txt to a dat files
+JPEGtojpg | Ron Belmont | Converts JPEG, JPG, and jpeg to jpg kill_mau | Ron Belmont | Extremely simple one-liner to kill Microsoft AutoUpdate makebeamerpres | Darren McGlinchey | Takes all the image files in a directory and makes a latex-beamer presentation options | VLP | Just playing around with different ways of doing options for scripts... removespaces | Ron Belmont | Finds files with spaces in the name and removes them scpd | Ron Belmont | Uses sftp to copy files down from SDCC scpu | Ron Belmont | Uses sftp to copy files up to SDCC showenv | Ron Belmont | Shows the current SDCC environment showlib | Ron Belmont | Shows the current $LD_LIBRARY path at SDCC sinceuntil | Ron Belmont | Gives the time interval between now and some date, or between two dates; gives the date for a specifed time interval switch_env.csh | Ron Belmont | Switch between the PHENIX and sPHENIX environments at SDCC txttodat | Ron Belmont | Converts any txt to a dat files